Serial inventor creates a multi-million-dollar sports brand through trial and error in the Amazon store

 In 2005, while watching exhausted runners cross the finish line at the Chicago Marathon, inspiration struck: What if I combined a foam roller with a rolling pin?

 With just $250 to her name, she bought PVC pipe and grips from Home Depot, assembled 100 massage sticks in her garage, and took them to a trade show.
 They sold out on the spot.
-That product became the foundation for Tiger Tail USA, a leading sports recovery brand that has made over $1 million in Amazon sales.
+That product became the foundation for Tiger Tail USA, a leading sports recovery brand that has now sold over a million off their products in the Amazon store.

 Before founding Tiger Tail, Faussett was working as a consultant.
 When her employer passed on her idea for digital photo frames—years before they became mainstream—she realized she was done pitching ideas that never saw the light of day.
 She wanted to build something of her own.